10 best Framer templates for startups

 $129 · Single site licence

 Reflect is the most minimal blog on this list — clean, cinematic, and elegantly spaced.
-It suits startups where the writing quality is the product: newsletters, research publications, and deep-dive content that needs maximum readability.
+Compared to Compose, which is colourful and editorial with author and category CMS, Reflect is quieter and more focused on the reading experience itself.
+It suits startups where the writing quality is the product: newsletters, research publications, and deep-dive content that needs room to breathe.

 Startups building a premium newsletter or long-form publication who want an uncluttered reading experience.